top of page

 We Inherit

-Developed by German psychotherapist Bert Hellinger, Family Constellation is based on the idea that we can carry the unresolved experiences of previous generations—often without realizing it.
-These hidden dynamics may affect our emotions, health, career, and relationships in subtle but powerful ways.
+Family Constellation is a therapeutic approach that looks at how family history and inherited emotional dynamics might be shaping our lives today.
+Developed by German psychotherapist Bert Hellinger, it is built on the idea that we can carry the unresolved experiences of previous generations, often without knowing it.
+These hidden dynamics may affect our emotions, health, relationships, and sense of self in ways that are subtle but persistent.

 How It Works